mitsuba-renderer/drjit/docs/python.rst

      [-0.340190589427948, 0.763620913028717, 0.5487741827964783],
      [-0.3501753807067871, 0.7651472687721252, 0.5403023362159729]]

-Note how the C++ code was able to process an Enoki array created via the Python bindings.
-All features like JIT compilation and automatic differentiation work seamlessly across language boundaries: in this case, a single CUDA kernel was compiled to produce the output, and that kernel contains both the arithmetic from the ``sph_to_cartesian`` function, and the computation of the inputs via ``ek.linspace`` done on the Python side.
+Note how the C++ code was able to process an Dr.Jit array created via the Python bindings.
+All features like JIT compilation and automatic differentiation work seamlessly across language boundaries: in this case, a single CUDA kernel was compiled to produce the output, and that kernel contains both the arithmetic from the ``sph_to_cartesian`` function, and the computation of the inputs via ``dr.linspace`` done on the Python side.